mann2107/verifai-sdk-python/README.md

 Great that you choose to use Verifai for your business or project.
 This software development kit (SDK) takes care of most of the heavy lifting for you.
 It is aimed to be used for every level of developer.
 There are some samples provided so you can see it work.

+Companies use Verifai to comply with the GDPR legislation that states you should not store data about your users and customers that you do not need for your business.
+By masking unneeded data you can comply to that.

 Features of this SDK are:

  * Detect ID documents in JPEG images (in a privacy guaranteed way)